We need 50 homeowners in the region to help conserve bats for the summer!

 HelpTheBats.ca highlights the Canadian Wildlife Federation’s response to ensure Canadian bat populations are protected.
 CWF’s program engages homeowners, children, the general public and wildlife control companies in learning about Canadian bat species and the current threats to their survival, including habitat loss and white nose syndrome (a disease that has decimated populations in North America).
 Habitat is reduced when bats no longer have access to human structures which they rely on.
 We have been studying the impact on bats when excluded from homes by wildlife control companies to better understand this potential threat.
 Our bat house program engages homeowners with a citizen science component, distributing hundreds of bat houses and guidance materials for people to monitor bats to help us study bat house occupancy and determine the optimal bat house design.

-As a means to promote the protection and recovery of the Little Brown Bat, CWF is collaborating with humane wildlife control companies to develop best management practices for their professional management of bats by:
+As a means to promote the protection and recovery of Canada’s bats, CWF is collaborating with homeowners and humane wildlife control companies to put an emphasis on bat conservation by:

 Do you have a bat house?
 Register it with us!
 If not, then providing an alternative roosting site is a great way to promote the protection and conservation of the Endangered Little Brown Bat.
-Visit the Canadian Wildlife Federation’s online store and order your bat house today.
-Once you deploy your bat house be sure to register and help spread the word!
+Download the Canadian Wildlife Federation’s handout on how to build your own bat house and install your bat house today.
+Once your bat house has been installed, be sure to monitor it to contribute to our ongoing study!